Chrysler Sebring owners have reported 17 problems related to fuel pump (under the gasoline fuel system category).

 See all problems of the 2000 Chrysler Sebring.

 See all problems of the 2004 Chrysler Sebring.

-The vehicle having this issue was a 2003 Chrysler Sebring convertible.
 Problems started even before the first payment was due.
 The transmission was replaced twice and still jolts when driving and slips out of gear.
 On the third occasion I was told by the service manager that it is normal for the Sebring's drive that way and it was not fixed.
 Over time the fuel pump has been replaced three times and still has the same problem.
 The roof has leaked.
 The doors shake.
 Automatic windows do not work properly.
 Both front seats do not lock into place.
 The key is difficult to remove on occasion.
 I have had two alignments done but the front end shakes when driving and has a rubbing/grinding noise.
 The car has 43,000 miles and I consider it unsafe and unreliable for long distances.
-This issue happened on Sunday, Jun.
-1, 2003.

-The car is a 1997 Chrysler Sebring.
-The vehicle's vehicle identification number (VIN) was 3C3EL45H7V_.
 Passenger side belt retractor broke.
 Belt is stuck in same position & is not usable.
 Also, fuel pump is broke, will not accept fuel hose that puts fuel in vehicle.
-This issue happened on Tue., Jun.
-8, 1999.

 See all problems of the 1997 Chrysler Sebring.